Does Medicare Cover Pneumonia Shots?

 You can lower your risk of pneumonia by getting your annual flu shot and by taking advantage of Medicare's free tobacco use counseling services to help you quit smoking.

-How often do we need pneumonia shots?
+How often do you need pneumonia shots?

 Where can I get a pneumonia shot?